statmine/cbsodata.js/README.md

 # CBS OData

 Interface to CBS opendata.
+All data from the StatLine database of Statistics Netherlands can be retrieved.

 ## Usage

-### Catalog, retrieving tables and themes
+### Catalog: retrieving tables and themes

 ```js
 var catalog = require("cbsodata").catalog;